 How to Invest in National Pension System?

 Does the thought of retirement cross your mind sometimes?
 Do you have enough wealth to manage your monthly expenses if you decide to retire?
-You may not have it, but you can start preparing for it.
+Well, you might often have such questions when discussing the golden years, right?
+While you may not have a definite answer to it, you can always begin preparing for it.

-You must build a corpus that will aid your financial requirements post-retirement.
-And if that's on your mind, the National Pension System (NPS) can be your ideal pick.
+You must consider building a corpus that will aid your financial requirements post-retirement.
+And with that on your mind, the National Pension System (NPS) can be your ideal pick.
 NPS is a Government of India-backed financial tool that allows you to spend your money across various asset classes to build your perfect retirement corpus.
+Let’s find out more about it.

-Types of Accounts in the National Pension System
+What are the Types of Accounts in the National Pension System?

 NPS offers the following two types of accounts:

-Tier I is a retirement account.
+• Tier I NPS Account- Tier I is a retirement account.
 On opening a Tier I NPS account, you are allotted a 12-digit permanent retirement account number (PRAN).
-You can open this account with a minimum contribution of Rs 500.
-However, to keep the account active, you need to contribute at least Rs 1,000 in a financial year.
+You can open this account with a minimum contribution of ₹500.
+However, to keep the account active, you need to contribute at least ₹ 1,000 in a financial year.

-Under Section 80CCD of the Income Tax Act 1961, the investments you make to your Tier I NPS account qualify for tax exemption.
+Under Section 80CCD of the Income Tax Act 1961, the investments you make in your Tier I NPS account qualify for tax exemption.

-Tier II accounts are permitted only if you already have a Tier I account.
-This voluntary account can be opened by making a minimum deposit of Rs 1,000.
+• Tier II NPS Account-Tier II accounts are permitted only if you already have a Tier I account.
+This voluntary account can be opened by making a minimum deposit of ₹1,000.
 Later, you can contribute any amount that you wish to.

 One significant factor differentiating Tier II accounts is that the investments made in Tier II accounts do not enjoy any exemption.
 You do not get any benefits from your Tier II account investments.